geekwise/geekwise.kingsburg.sept16/readme.md

 * The difference between a `class` versus an `id` is that an `ID` `#id_name`selector is for something specific.
 A `CLASS` `.class_name` is reusable

-##2:Share what you will learn today
+##2: Share what you will learn today

 ###Review important concepts for the day.